singpass/myinfobiz-demo-app-vc/README.md

 ## Testing

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 This project leverages [Jest] for unit tests, and [Cypress] for e2e tests.

 To run unit tests with [Jest]: